BryanCasanelli/personal-webpage/README.md

 # Personal Webpage

-This is my personal webpage code.
+This is the code for my personal webpage.

-It is made with React and Cloudflare services (Workers for backend, Pages for frontend, and D1 for database).
+It is built with SvelteKit and Cloudflare services.

+You can check it out at [bryancasanelli.cl](https://bryancasanelli.cl) or [bryancasanelli.pages.dev](https://bryancasanelli.pages.dev).